Programs by Campus

 If a student drops below a cumulative GPA of 3.3 in a given semester, the student may be placed on probation.
 If the student drops below a cumulative 3.3 for two consecutive semesters, the student may be dismissed from the program.

-In order to graduate, all students must complete the following courses: 1) twelve (12) credit hours of core requirements (C500, C501, C502, C530, C531; C503 or C597), 2) eighteen (18) credits of communication electives, and 3) six (6) additional electives that may be inside or, with advisor’s approval, outside of the Department of Communication Studies.
+In order to graduate, all students must complete the following courses: 1) twelve (12) credit hours of core requirements (C500; C501; C502; or C530 or C531; C503 or C597), 2) twenty-four (24) credits of communication electives.
+Up to six (6) credit hours of the electives may, with advisor’s approval, come from outside of the Department of Communication Studies.

 The candidate must pass written examinations as a requirement for completion of the degree.
 The examination procedures will be administered by the student's primary committee.